 Take a look at the OFFLINE-GmbH/octobertricks.com repo to see an example setup of

 october from your command line.

-october init command to create a new project with a config file:
+october init command to create a new empty project with a config file:

 october init myproject.com cd myproject.com